wigwej/Module-1-Challenge/README.md

 ***Timing*** / Outcome based on Launch date.
 We tried to determine teh correlation between length of campaigna and its success to assess whether a campaign should be short or long for more effectiveness. also are there periods a campaign is more successful?
 ***Unique campaigns*** and edinbugh research. we examined unique campaigns to see if some were similar to Lousise's vision. we examined  Foresight, Be prepared, Walken in Sunshine, Jesia and
-***Measures of central tendency/ descriptive sttaistices" Recognising that it is mores useful to Louise to use actual calculations such as mean, median, mode to assess the data
+***Measures of central tendency and spread*** Recognising that it is mores useful to Louise to use actual calculations such as mean, median, mode to assess the data.
+The average successful goal was about $5000 while the median was $3000, with a standard deviation of over $7000; while the upper 25% of $5000 and  a lower 25% of $1500. the inyet quartile range was $3500.
+The amount pledged fell roughly within same range.
+Please refer to chart on descriptive statistics.
+The campaigns which failed had amost a double average funding goal and could only muster about a half in pledges.Louise should tailor her campaign closer to the mean.
+Please refer to the Box and Whiskers chart.
-***meausres of spread*** such as range, standard devistion, variance to deteremine how far the camapaign is from the mean.
-We used the box and whiskers to dtermine the upper quaartile, lower quaruile and the inter quartuke range and to identify and eliminate outliers.
+Only a few outliers needed to be eliminated from the data of value 1.5 times higher than the Interquartile range.

 ***Challenges***